datatrail-jhu/09_dataanalysis/manuscript/10_final_project.md

 ### Analyze the Data

-Once the data have been read in, **explore the data**, **adding your code to `final_project.Rmd`**, and then **answer the following questions**:
+Once the data have been read in, **explore the data**, **adding your initial exploratory code to the `initial-exploration` code chunk in `final_project.Rmd`**.
+Then, **answer the following questions**:

 {choose-answers: 4}
 ?
 You can find data dictionaries (also called codebooks) at [https://www.bls.gov/tus/atuscpscodebk16.pdf](https://www.bls.gov/tus/atuscpscodebk16.pdf) for the CPS data and at [https://www.bls.gov/tus/atusintcodebk16.pdf](https://www.bls.gov/tus/atusintcodebk16.pdf) for the rest of the variables.
-Using this data dictionary is very important as a lot of the information about the variables in the data and how they are coded can be found here.
-By looking at the variables in the data frame `atus.all` we see that there are a lot of variables that start with `t` followed by a 6-digit number.
+Using this data dictionary is very important as **a lot of the information about the variables in the data and how they are coded can be found here**.
+By looking at the variables in the data frame `atus.all`, we see that there are a lot of variables that start with `t` followed by a 6-digit number.
 These variables capture the total number of minutes each respondent spent doing each activity.
 The link [https://www.bls.gov/tus/lexiconwex2016.pdf](https://www.bls.gov/tus/lexiconwex2016.pdf) lists all the activity codes.
-From the file what column is associated with the activity "playing computer games"?
+Using the information in [that file]((https://www.bls.gov/tus/lexiconwex2016.pdf)), what column is associated with the activity "playing computer games"?
 Your answer should start with `t` and then a 6-digit number that combines the major category, the 2nd tier, and the 3rd tier of the activity.
 For instance, if major category in equal to 05, second tier is equal to 03, and third tier is equal to 01, then your answer should be `t050301`.

 C) `t120307`
 o) `t030705`
 o) `t050310`
 o) `t051201`
 o) `t131103`
+o) `t031103`
+o) `t050202`

 {choose-answers: 4}
 ?
-In the data, the variable `t010101` contains the total number of minutes each respondent spent doing activity 010101 which is "sleeping" and the variable `t010102` contains the total number of minutes each respondent spent doing activity 010102, "sleeplessness."
+In the data, the variable **`t010101` contains the total number of minutes each respondent spent doing activity 010101** which is "sleeping" and the variable **`t010102` contains the total number of minutes each respondent spent doing activity 010102**, "sleeplessness."
 Find the variable associated with "Socializing and communicating with others."
 How much time, on average, does a person in the sample spend on "Socializing and communicating with others"?
 Again, The link [https://www.bls.gov/tus/lexiconwex2016.pdf](https://www.bls.gov/tus/lexiconwex2016.pdf) lists all the activity codes.

 C) 38 minutes
 o) 100 minutes